25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Fistral Beach is just a 7 minute drive from Newquay in Cornwall, South West England.

 OK so this is one of the beaches I mentioned earlier that I took Steve to in Cornwall that he was absolutely dumb founded we were still in UK.
-This could be Aussie beach is a proper winner if you’re looking for a beautiful English beach to visit and one of the best UK beach holidays as St Ives is often known as being one of the best coastal towns in UK.
+If you’re looking for a beautiful English beach to visit, combine this trip with a visit to the beautiful seaside town of St Ives.

 Porthminster Beach is even home to some of the UK’s only palm trees that you’ll wonder if you’ve been transported over to Australia.
 It’s no wonder it’s one of the best sandy beaches in England.